 When the time comes, the following are important factors you’ll want to consider when choosing your AA sponsor.

-That’s why AA recommends choosing a sponsor of your own gender, which will help keep your focus exactly where it needs to be – on recovery.
+Combining the emotional ups and downs of a new relationship with recovery can quickly create triggers and increase the risk of relapse.
+That’s why AA often recommends choosing a sponsor of your own gender.
+This can help keep your focus exactly where it needs to be—on recovery.

-When you’re looking to find an AA sponsor, it helps to write down some questions before you speak to the potential candidates.
+When you’re looking for an AA sponsor, it helps to write down a few questions before you speak to potential candidates.
+Can a potential sponsor answer “yes” to the following?

-Here’s a look at two sponsor personality factors you’ll want to consider:
+Here are two sponsor personality factors you’ll want to consider:

 Is this person going out of their way for others?
 Are they welcoming to newcomers?
 Do they volunteer in any way?

-Someone who is active in service work is good sponsor material.
-Giving back and helping others tends to provide recovering addicts with a sense of peace and pleasure – something that was totally missing during active addiction.
-If your potential sponsor truly enjoys giving back and seeing others succeed in sobriety, that’s a good sign.
+Someone active in service work is often good sponsor material.
+Giving back and helping others can provide people in recovery with a sense of peace and purpose—something that may have been missing during active addiction.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.